coder83431/VPN-Setup-and-Usage-Proton-VPN-/README.md

 </p>

 <p>
-3. Create a Windows 10 Virtual Machine in another geographic location (try a different country) Log into the VM with Remote Desktop
+3. Create a Windows 10 Virtual Machine in the location of your resource group (both which is in another geographic location than your own).
+Log into the VM with Remote Desktop
-Browse to https://whatismyipaddress.com/ and take note of this in a text file
+Browse to https://whatismyipaddress.com/ and take note of your VMs IP in a text file.
 </p>
 <br />